evan-forbes/rsmt2dbench/README.md

 ## Erasure Data Generation in rsmt2d

-One point of easy paralleziation is to simple schedule some number of goroutines to generate erasure data for each column and row of the original data square.
+One point of easy paralleziation is to simply schedule some number of goroutines to generate erasure data for each column and row of the original data square.
 This effectively uses the same code as the original method `erasureExtentSquare` of the type `ExtendedDataSquare`

 ```Golang
 // Extend original square horizontally and vertically